Creating External Credentials for enosix Sync

 - Sequence Number (in case you have more than one Principal and one has to be prioritized over the other)

 - Identity Type (whether you are going to have a singe login or multiple logins).
-In the example Named Principal Identity Type is used.

 - Label